 Using a single open hand with the palm down and moving it higher and lower can be a good, simple ways of eliciting and explaining how to rank “sometimes”, “often”, “usually”, etc. You can also use the other hand to show that ones like “rarely” and “seldom” have (approximately) the same level and/ or how close ones like “always” and “almost always” are to each other.

-Using body language and gestures to teach Present Simple and Continuous
+Present Simple and Continuous

 The contrasting gestures above (repeated action vs non-stop action and/ or turning your finger round and round in a circle) are very useful for demonstrating the differences in meaning of the two present tenses, and for eliciting example sentences.
 They aren’t really suitable for students to do, but instead you could get students to guess what Present Continuous action is being mimed (as that is the most natural tense for actions) and then ask them to make a true Present Simple sentence using the same language.
 For example, they could say “You are using a computer.
 Office workers use computers” for actions related to jobs, “You are ordering the bill.
 English people order the bill that way” for cultural differences, and the personalised version “You are brushing your hair.
 You brush your hair every morning” for everyday actions.